 Example.
 A tax-exempt hospital wants to build a new hospital complex to replace its present old and obsolete facility.
 The most desirable location for the new hospital complex is a site occupied by an apartment complex.
-Several apartment complex, taking title subject to a first mortgage already on the premises.
+Several years ago the hospital bought the land and apartment complex, taking title subject to a first mortgage already on the premises.